dannyjimenez98/MLB-Grid-Game/README.md

 # MLB-Grid-Game

-Immaculate Grid Clone.
+Immaculate Grid Clone built with React.
 You have 9 guesses to correctly answer an MLB player who has played for the two teams in each grid.

 # Getting Started with Create React App